Christianity in India: Portuguese efforts to Catholicise Saint Thomas Christians

 Following the synod, the Indian Church was governed by Portuguese prelates.
 They were generally unwilling to respect the integrity of the local church.
 This resulted in disaffection which led to a general revolt in 1653 known as the "Coonan Cross Oath".
 Under the leadership of Archdeacon Thomas, Nazranis around Cochin gathered at Mattancherry church on Friday, 24 January 1653 (M.E.
 828 Makaram 3) and made an oath that is known as the Great Oath of Bent Cross.
 There are various versions about the wording of oath, one version being that the oath was directed against the Portuguese, another that it was directed against Jesuits, yet another version that it was directed against the authority of Church of Rome.
 Those who were not able to touch the cross tied ropes on the cross, held the rope in their hands and made the oath.
 Because of the weight it is believed by the followers that the cross bent a little and so it is known as "Oath of the bent cross" (Coonen Kurisu Sathyam).
 This demanded administrative autonomy for the local church.

 A few months, later Archdeacon Thomas was ordained as bishop by twelve priests with the title Thoma I. At this time, Rome intervened and Carmelite Missionaries were sent to win the Thomas Christians back.
 Carmelites could convince the majority that the local church needs bishops and the consecration of the Archdeacon Thomas was invalid because the consecration was conducted not by a bishop, but by priests.
 Many leaders of the community rejoined the missionaries.
 But in 1663, Dutch conquered Cochin supplanting the Portuguese on the Malabar coast.
 Portuguese Missionaries had to leave the country and they consecrated Palliveettil Chandy kathanaar as the bishop for the Catholic Thomas Christians on 1 February 1663.
-Meanwhile, Thoma I appealed to several eastern Christian churches for regularizing his consecration.
+Meanwhile, Thoma I appealed to several eastern Christian churches for regularising his consecration.
 The Syriac Orthodox Patriarch responded and sent metropolitan Gregorios Abdul Jaleel of Jerusalem to India in 1665.
-He confirmed Thoma I as a bishop and worked together with him to organize the Church.
+He confirmed Thoma I as a bishop and worked together with him to organise the Church.
 These events led to the gradual and lasting schism among the Saint Thomas Christians of India, leading to the formation of Puthenkūr (New allegiance) and Pazhayakūr (Old allegiance) factions.

-The Pazhayakūr comprise the present day Syro-Malabar Church and Chaldean Syrian Church which continue to employ the East Syriac Rite (Babylonian Rite /Persian Rite) liturgy.
+The Pazhayakūr comprise the present day Syro-Malabar Catholic Church and Chaldean Syrian Church which continue to employ the East Syriac Rite.
 The Puthenkūr, who entered into a new communion with the Syriac Orthodox Church of Antioch, an Oriental Orthodox church, inherited from them the West Syriac Rite, replacing the old East Syriac Rite liturgy.
-Puthenkūr is the body from which present day Jacobite Syrian Christian Church, Malankara Orthodox Syrian Church, Mar Thoma Syrian Church, St. Thomas Evangelical Church of India, Syro-Malankara Catholic Church and Malabar Independent Syrian Church originate.
+Puthenkūr is the body from which present day Jacobite Syrian Christian Church, Malankara Orthodox Syrian Church, CSI Syrian Christians, Mar Thoma Syrian Church, St. Thomas Evangelical Church of India, Syro-Malankara Catholic Church and Malabar Independent Syrian Church originate.